Is 'Internet Addiction' Real?

 But in her hillside home across the bay from San Francisco, Naomi would dart to her room after school, curling up until after dark, watching video after video after video.
 When she finally emerged, she says, she was often bleary-eyed, and felt hazy and extremely agitated.

 Ellen soon found herself walking on eggshells around her daughter; Naomi was often in a foul mood and quick to anger after staring at her small screen for hours.
 The anger and gloom were unusual for Naomi, and it went beyond typical teen moodiness, Ellen says.
-Her parents didn't realize it yet, but Naomi was falling into clinical depression, and her compulsive use of the internet was speeding the descent.
+Her parents didn't realize it yet, but Naomi was falling into clinical depression, and her compulsive use of the Internet was speeding the descent.

 The videos turned from comedy to violence